-Generations following the first one are produced by a combination of selection with elitism, recombination and mutation.
-For each new generation, the three highest scoring individuals ('the elite') from the previous generation are retained unchanged.
+from the previous generation are retained unchanged.
 The remainder of the new population is generated by fitness-proportional selection from the 70 best individuals of the old population.
-Each genotype is a vector comprising 81 real values (64 connections, 8 decay constants, 8 bias terms, and a gain factor).
-Initially, a random population of vectors is generated by initialising each component of each genotype to values chosen uniformly random from the range [0,1].
-New genotypes, except 'the elite', are produced by applying recombination with a probability of 0.3 and mutation.
+Each genotype is a vector comprising 81 real values (64 connections, eight decay constants, eight bias terms and a gain factor).
+Initially, a random population of vectors is generated by initializing each component of each genotype to values chosen uniformly random from the range [0,1].
+New genotypes, except 'the élite', are produced by applying recombination with a probability of 0.3 and mutation.
 Mutation entails that a random Gaussian offset is applied to each real-valued vector component encoded in the genotype, with a probability of 0.15.
-The mean of the Gaussian is 0, and its standard deviation is 0.1.
+The mean of the Gaussian is zero, and its standard deviation is 0.1.
 During evolution, all vector component values are constrained to remain within the range [0,1].
-Genotype parameters are linearly mapped to produce CTRNN parameters with the following ranges: biases $\beta_i \in [-2,2]$, weights $w{ii} \in [-6,6]$ and gain factor $q \in [1,12]$.
-The genes which codify the decay constants are firstly linearly mapped onto the range [-0.7, 1.7] and then exponentially mapped into $\tau_i \in [10^{-0.7}, 10^{1.7}].$
+Genotype parameters are linearly mapped to produce CTRNN parameters with the following ranges: biases $\beta_j \in [-2,2]$, weights $w{ji} \in [-6,6]$ and gain factor $g \in [1,12]$.
+The genes that codify the decay constants are firstly linearly mapped on to the range [-0.7, 1.7] and then exponentially mapped into $\tau_i \in [10^{-0.7}, 10^{1.7}]$.

-5 Evolution of time-dependent discrimination mechanisms
+5. Evolution of time-dependent discrimination mechanisms

-In this section we illustrate the fitness function and the results of a first series of experiments in which we aim to evolve agents capable of discriminating between Env.
+In this section, we illustrate the fitness function and the results of a first series of experiments in which we aim to evolve agents capable of discriminating between Env.
 A and Env.
 B. The fitness function employed simply rewards a robot for approaching the light bulb, and for signalling anytime it is located in Env.
 B, but not signalling in Env.
 A. A significant feature of this fitness function is that it rewards agents that make a proper use of their sound signalling system regardless of the strategies exploited to make the discrimination.

-We have run three sets of ten evolutionary simulations-referred to as condition +A, condition +B, and condition AB-which differ with respect to the proportion of Env.
+We have run three sets of 10 evolutionary simulations-referred to as condition +A, condition +B and condition AB-which differ with respect to the proportion of Env.
 A and Env.
 B each agent experiences during the evolutionary phase.
 In condition +A, the Env.
 A are three times more frequent than the Env.
 B. In condition +B, the Env.
 B are three times more frequent than the Env.
 A. In condition AB, the two types of environment appear with the same frequency.

 The reason for running simulations on these three conditions is related to the potential effects on the phylogeny of the system produced by different selective pressures determined by the proportion of Env.
 A and Env.
-B the agents encounter during their life time.
-For example, due to the nature of the task, we may assume that sound signalling is advantageous only if it is employed by an agent that possesses the sensory-motor coordination required to discriminate between Env.
+B the agents encounter during their lifetime.
+For example, due to the nature of the task, we may assume that sound signalling is advantageous only if it is employed by an agent that possesses the sensorimotor co-ordination required to discriminate between Env.
 A and Env.
 B. However, if Env.
 B is more frequent than Env.
-A-as in condition +B- an agent that always signals, regardless of its sensory-motor capabilities, has a higher fitness than an agent that never signals.
+A-as in condition +B-an agent that always signals, regardless of its sensorimotor capabilities, has a higher fitness than an agent that never signals.
 Although both types of agent are sometimes right and some other times wrong, the former is three times more successful than the latter.
-Thus, in condition +B, evolution might progress through an initial stage characterised by populations of signalling agents, followed by a subsequent stage characterised by populations of agents which combine signalling with the sensory-motor coordination required to carry out the discrimination task.
+Thus, in condition +B, evolution might progress through an initial stage characterized by populations of signalling agents, followed by a subsequent stage characterized by populations of agents that combine signalling with the sensorimotor co-ordination required to carry out the discrimination task.